franaguila/franaguila.github.io/_posts/2017-1-22-how-not-to-build-algorithms.md

 There were similarities to the [US election](https://www.nytimes.com/2016/08/28/magazine/inside-facebooks-totally-insane-unintentionally-gigantic-hyperpartisan-political-media-machine.html) as well, where News Feed algorithms reinforced cognitive biases and failed to filter out fake news.
 While [Facebook claimed not to be a media channel](https://qz.com/770743/zuckerberg-says-facebook-will-never-be-a-media-company-despite-controlling-the-worlds-media/), many of its users use it as such while unaware of the mechanisms behind it.

-So what are the News Feed algorithms like?
+What are the News Feed algorithms like?
 Before 2012, the algorithm used in ranking articles was called [EdgeRank](https://en.wikipedia.org/wiki/EdgeRank), which can be simplified into this equation:

 ![](../latex/ds-ethics/latex-image-1.png)<br>
 where: